ChinoBeach/ChinoBeach/README.md

 AS in Computer Science from Onodoga Community College.(2020)

 About Me:
 Game Programming is my life.
 I also love attending Global Game Jam Events and playing video games.
 I have been playing Blizzard video games like World of Warcraft and Diablo since I was old enough to use a computer, and have been programming since highschool.
+Dungeons and Dragons is also a huge part of my life.

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/unity/unity-original.svg" title="Unity" alt="Unity" width="40" height="40"/>&nbsp;